 - Betty and Veronica: Adrian is the Betty to Dimitri's Veronica for Rose's Archie.
 He is a safer relationship than her forbidden love for Dimitri, and is more openly affectionate.
 He loses.

 - Big Brother Instinct: He acts as a protective big brother to Jill Mastrano.
-She is 15-years-old, kind of timid.
+She is fifteen-years-old, and kind of timid.
 He is an adult, several years older than her, and takes an interest in her well-being.

 - The Casanova: Adrian is seen to be a player, party boy and a womanizer who loves a lot of women.

 - Cigarette of Anxiety: He had (mostly) quit smoking while dating Rose, but fell off the wagon after she cheated on him and broke his heart brutally.